Health Benefits of Chopping Firewood

 When you chop firewood with hand tools like axes and splitting mauls, you put several different muscle groups to work.

-Your shoulders, arms, and chest get a great workout swinging the axe.
-I have very un-girly (but totally cool) forearm and bicep muscles to offer as proof of that.
+Your shoulders, arms, and chest get a great workout swinging the axe and picking up the wood you're working on.
+I have very "un-girly" (but totally cool) forearm and bicep muscles to offer as proof of that.

-Your legs also get a good workout, because if you're chopping properly you should be using your legs to generate power.
+Your legs and gluteals also get a good workout, because if you're chopping properly you should be using your legs to generate power in your swing.

 And then there's everyone's favorite muscle group to work on: the abdominals.
 When you swing an axe, you pull downward using your stomach muscles all the way.
+The axe should go straight down the middle of your body to get the best workout, and more importantly to avoid back injury.
 Chopping firewood is kind of like doing a bunch of crunches standing up - only a lot less boring.
+This works your obliques too.
 After a long morning or afternoon of chopping wood, I feel the muscle fatigue in my abs more than anywhere else.

 Chopping Firewood is a Great Stress Reliever